 At Laurie’s suggestion, Barbara also worked with a senior move manager in her area.

-“For our new residents coming from out of state, I always recommend a senior move manager,” MacLeod said, noting that about 85 percent of new residents ultimately hire one.
-“They’re a great resource.
-It’s just nice when a resident can go into their unit the night they move in and sleep in their bed, with all their belongings among them.”
+“For our new residents coming from out of state, I always recommend a senior move manager,” MacLeod said, adding that about 85 percent of new residents ultimately hire one.
+“They’re a great resource and can help with the more stressful parts of moving like vetting moving companies and coordinating donations.”

-Adjusting To A New Life in Colorado
+Embracing Her New Life in Colorado

+Thanks to Colorado’s cooler summer temperatures and the community’s active and welcoming residents, Barbara adjusted quickly to her new life at Vi at Highlands Ranch.
 “I never had many hobbies before I retired — I always worked long hours or was taking care of my children,” Moser said.
 “Now, I’m learning to play canasta and mah-jongg.”